2490037/JKFLIPFLOP-USING-IF-ELSE/README.md

-### NAME:PRANAV S
+### NAME : PRANAV S
-### REG NO:24900037
+### REG NO : 24900037
-### EXPERIMENT: JKFLIPFLOP-USING-IF-ELSE
+### EXPERIMENT 7: JK FLIPFLOP USING IF ELSE

 **AIM:**

-To implement  JK flipflop using verilog and validating their functionality using their functional tables
+ JK flipflop using verilog and validating their functionality using their functional tables

 **SOFTWARE REQUIRED:**